josharchibald/General-Assembler/OOA.md

 >### Description
 >
 >>This object implements a code macro.
 This object contains the relationship
->>between an operation code, an operand, and the assembled program data.
+>>between an operation code, an operand, and their assembled program data.
 >
 >### Base Class
 >